simp/simp-doc/docs/user_guide/HOWTO/Control_Repo.rst

         ``metadata.json`` file and guarantees uniqueness in :term:`PuppetForge`.

-Step 2: Create a New SIMP Omni-Environment
+STEP 2: Create a New SIMP Omni-Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section provides instructions for creating the new SIMP Omni-Environment